jmautari/widget-sensors/README.md

 # Widget Sensors

-Background tool to read HWINFO64 sensors data that are saved to a JSON file with the following structure:
+Background tool that reads HWINFO64 sensors data from Windows registry and saves available data to a JSON file with the following structure:

 ```
 {